aist-cwf/aist-cwf.github.io/_pages/about.md

 Welcome!

 This is my personal website, which I started after moving to Japan for work.
 Here you can find my publications, talks, and the latest news about my academic career.

+*Upcoming Talk*: I will be presenting our paper "A Three-Level Audit of LLM Alignment for Argument Quality Assessment" at the ArgMining 2026 Workshop at ACL 2026 in San Diego.
+The talk will take place on *July 3 at 9:15 AM*.
+Please come by if you are attending ACL!